MicrosoftDocs/connected-spaces/articles/trial-signup-admin.md

 ms.reviewer: v-bholmes
 ---

----
-author: alwinv
-description: Learn how to obtain and assign a viral license so users can sign up for the free Dynamics 365 Connected Spaces Preview ms.author: alwinv ms.date: 01/13/2022 ms.topic: article
-title: Obtain and assign a viral license to enable users to sign up for a free trial of Dynamics 365 Connected Spaces Preview ms.reviewer: v-bholmes
----

 # Obtain and assign a viral license to enable users to sign up for a free trial of Dynamics 365 Connected Spaces Preview

 Anyone can [sign up for a free trial of Dynamics 365 Connected Spaces Preview](trial-signup.md).
 Some companies restrict employees from using work email to sign up for trials, however.
 If that’s true  for your company, a user will see the following message when they try to sign up for the free trial.